The Qashqai’s dead easy to drive thanks to its raised driving position and comfortable suspension but don’t expect it to

 If you live in the heart of suburbia and consequently do lots of town driving pick the 1.3-litre petrol model.
 It’s available in two power outputs, 140 and 160hp, and is one of the best small petrol engines on sale.
 It’s hushed on the move and quite nippy – in both 140hp and 160hp guises.
 But, what you’ll love most is how smooth it is to drive.
 Unlike some smaller-capacity engines, it doesn’t growl or drone when you accelerate hard and it’ll return around 40mpg in normal driving conditions.

 Unlike some SUVs, the Nissan Qashqai doesn’t pretend to be capable of tackling tricky off-road trails – instead its efforts are focused on being one of the comfiest family cars on-road

 If you do lots of miles you’ll want to consider the 115hp 1.5-litre diesel engine.
-It’s just about nippy enough to keep up with fast-moving motorway traffic and will return approximately 55mpg in the real world.
+It’s just about nippy enough to keep up with fast-moving motorway traffic and will return approximately 50mpg in normal driving conditions.